Wilfred/difftastic/README.md

 I publish this grammar because I hope for help from other involved enthousiasts.
 As I said before, this is the first time I am dealing with tree-sitter, and up until know it has been a pain.
 I hope to receive indications to improve this grammar about things I am doing wrong.

-I hope to receive solutions for the following failing tests (201, 202, 203, 204 and 205).
+I hope to receive solutions for the following failing tests in `"corpus/fixme.scm"`.
 If you can make one of them pass, I'd be happy to accept your pull request !

 My grammar suffers a lot from handling manually comments and white spaces (not using extras).
 I have different ideas for improving on this:
 - Make a operator which consist of a comment or space followed by an expression.